Polypants/WEBD2018GradWebsite/README.md

 git commit -m "what I added or fixed"
 ```

-And now it's ready to be pushed to Gitgub!
+And now it's ready to be pushed to Github!
 Woo!

 ```
 git push origin my-feature-or-fix